AntaresSimulatorTeam/Antares_Simulator/INSTALL.md

 within an Antares_Simulator installer package, the end-of-line style is that of the OS the package is designed for

-To build on Windows system, please change end-of-line style to appropriate standard Note that Visual Studio may carry out auto-reformating.
+To build on Windows system, please change end-of-line style to appropriate standard.
+Note that Visual Studio may carry out auto-reformating.

 ## [CMake version](#cmake-version)